ITbrandon/Git-Merge-Conflict-cpnt201-a2/README.md

 # A mermaid of twilight's swim.

-# Galaxies above, a magical pool,
+# Galaxies above, a serene pool,

 # Dreams fight, wild and bold.